AriFordsham/GHCWiki/building/porting.md

 The splitter is another evil Perl script ([driver/split/ghc-split.lprl](/trac/ghc/browser/ghc/driver/split/ghc-split.lprl)).
-It cooperates with the mangler to support object splitting.
 Object splitting is what happens when the `-split-objs` option is passed to GHC: the object file is split into many smaller objects.
 This feature is used when building libraries, so that a program statically linked against the library will pull in less of the library.